bluekitchen/btstack/docs/manual/docs/profiles.md

 empty buffer of approximately 200 bytes, a description, and a security description.

+## HSP - Headset Profile

+The HSP profile defines how a Bluetooth-enabled headset should communicate with another Bluetooth enabled device.
+It relies on SCO for audio encoded in 64 kbit/s CVSD and a subset of AT commands from GSM 07.07 for minimal controls including the ability to ring, answer a call, hang up and adjust the volume.

+The HSP defines two roles:
+ - Audio Gateway (AG) - a device that acts as the gateway of the audio, typically a mobile phone or PC.
+ - Headset (HS) - a device that acts as the AG's remote audio input and output control.

+There are following restrictions:
+- The CVSD is used for audio transmission.
+- Between headset and audio gateway, only one audio connection at a time is supported.
+- The profile offers only basic interoperability – for example, handling of multiple calls at the audio gateway is not included.
+- The only assumption on the headset’s user interface is the possibility to detect a user initiated action (e.g. pressing a button).

+%TODO: audio paths

+## HFP - Hands-Free Profile

+The HFP profile defines how a Bluetooth-enabled device, e.g. a car kit or a headset, can be used to place and receive calls via a audio gateway device, typically a mobile phone.
+It relies on SCO for audio encoded in 64 kbit/s CVSD and a bigger subset of AT commands from GSM 07.07 then HSP for controls including the ability to ring, to place and receive calls, join a conference call, to answer, hold or reject a call, and adjust the volume.

+The HFP defines two roles:
+- Audio Gateway (AG) – a device that acts as the gateway of the audio,, typically a mobile phone.
+- Hands-Free Unit (HF) – a device that acts as the AG's remote audio input and output control.

+%TODO: audio paths

 ## GAP LE - Generic Access Profile for Low Energy